Claire Lomas: New challenges

 Lomas took on a 400-mile cycle challenge in the UK in April and May 2013 in which she cycled from Nottingham to London using a handbike.

 Media career

 Lomas made many media appearances and presented a number of television programmes.

 Personal life and death

 Lomas was born on 21 March 1980 in Leicestershire, England.
 She went to Stamford High School in Lincolnshire.

 She was married to Dan Spincer, and the couple had two daughters: Maisie and Chloe.
 As of 2024 they lived at Eye Kettleby in Melton Mowbray, Leicestershire.

 Lomas died following an aviation accident in Jordan on the morning of 22 August 2024.
 She was 44.
 Her death was announced on 30 August.
-On 15th July 2024 the adapted microlight she was flying veered off a road after landing and crashed into a rock.
+On 15 July 2024 the adapted microlight she was flying veered off a road after landing and crashed into a rock.
 She was taken to the King Hussein Medical Centre where she died on the morning of 22 August 2024.
+An inquest on the accident began at County Hall, Glenfield in August 2026.